Montana Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Optional Add-On Coverages in Montana

-In Montana, optional add-on coverages include uninsured/underinsured motorist protection, comprehensive, collision, medical payments and rental reimbursement.
-These options offer financial safeguards against common risks beyond state minimum coverage, providing drivers with protection for various incidents.
-Determine how much car insurance you need to help tailor coverage to your needs.
+In Montana, optional coverages include uninsured/underinsured motorist protection, comprehensive, collision, medical payments and rental reimbursement.
+These add-ons offer financial safeguards against common risks beyond minimum coverage.
+Determine how much car insurance you need to tailor coverage to your needs.

 Add-On Coverage